sekourm/timber_php/README.md

 </nav>
 ```

-<h3> change dirname of the templates on function.php </h3>
+<h3> Change dirname of the templates </h3>

 ```
+// function.php

-by default the name of the templates dir is 'templates'you can to change the name with this.
+By default the name of the templates dir is 'templates'you can to change the name with this.

 Timber::$dirname = 'views'; // in the current folder